relaycorp/ddos-report/docs/deterrents/threat-scoring.md

     - Rate of requests from the same client, if authenticated.
     - Rate of requests from the same IP address, regardless of clients.
     - Rate of invalid requests from the same client and/or IP address.
+    - The type of ISP the client is using (e.g., residential, cloud provider).